Penal Code 266i covers pandering charges in California.

 - Prison time of up to six years

 However, individuals may face more prison time in some cases.
-Pandering involving a minor may lead to prison time of up to eight years.
-California defines minors as anyone under the age of 18.
+For example, pandering involving a minor may lead to prison for up to eight years.
+California defines minors as anyone under the age of 18, which is the age of consent in California.

 Building a defense against pandering accusations in California is very important.
 Our team understands which defenses can work in your situation.
 Based on your unique legal needs, a lawyer may focus on showing that: